Essential Thrombocytopenia

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن

-Clinical Features
+Clinical Presentation

-1. Vasomotor / Microvascular symptoms
+1. Vasomotor / microvascular symptoms

-• Headache, dizziness, blurred vision, paresthesias, tinnitus.
+• Headache, dizziness, transient visual disturbances, paresthesias, tinnitus.

 2. Thrombosis (arterial > venous)